io10-0x/allauditnotesandreports/README.md

 Once zoom out analysis is used for a function, the next thing is function state change analysis which is a concept I introduced in RAACV2AuditNotes so check that out.

-# STEP 3 - FUNCTION STATE CHANGE ANALYSIS
+# STEP 3 - FUNCTION STATE CHANGE ANALYSIS (FROM RAACV2AUDITNOTES)